-The Saudi Electric Company (SEC) is responsible for the management of existing power generation, distribution and delivery facilities, along with investment in new general plants.
+The Saudi Electric Company (SEC) is responsible for the management of existing power generation, distribution, and delivery facilities, along with investment in new general plants.
 Saudi Arabia works with GCC countries for linking their national power grids.
-The company has a vision to link the GCC grid with Europe and the rest of the Arab world through Syria and Turkey.
+The company has the vision to link the GCC grid with Europe and the rest of the Arab world through Syria and Turkey.

 Al-Babtain, Inara, Hisham El Sewedy Trading Co.
 Ltd., Hidada, Technopole Industries, and Mideast Engineering (FZC) are some of the key players in the region.
 These players have laid a strong emphasis on incorporating composite materials posts in their portfolio taking into account their growing popularity.
-In addition, they vie to secure contracts with government utilities bodies such as SEC, DEWA, ADWEA, and KAHRAMAA.
+In addition, they vie to secure contracts with government utility bodies, such as SEC, DEWA, ADWEA, and KAHRAMAA.

 Avail customized purchase options to meet your exact research needs:

 Get your queries resolved from an industry expert.